lgmorand/azure-ade-devbox/README.md

-# Suite d'env pour une demo ADE
+# Demo for Azure Deployment Env & Azure Dev Box

+This repo helps to setup a demo

+# Installation

 ![](azdevenv.png)